Pioneer Gun Club Membership

 Any Legal Resident of the United States over the age of 18, that can legally own and possess firearms, may become a member of Pioneer Gun Club.
 Membership applicants must be accepted by the membership at a meeting of the general club membership.
 MEMBERSHIP COSTS: Each new member is required to pay a one-time initial initiation fee of $100.00.
 Membership dues are $200.00 per year, spouse memberships are $100.00.
 A membership year is the period from March 1 through the end of February of the following year (late fee applied if not paid by April 1).
 New membership applicant fees are pro-rated from March 1 to January 31 of each year.
 NRA membership is required and the member or applicant may apply or renew membership individually or through the club.

 WHAT IS EXPECTED OF AN INDIVIDUAL MEMBER: Members are expected to be safe shooters.
 They are expected to cooperate with and be tolerant of other shooters and be obedient to the rules and code of conduct.
-They must be considerate of the neighbors.
+They must be considerate of our neighbors.
 Members are expected to maintain the security of the club property and assist each other with the maintenance of the property.
-Members are allowed to bring guests to the range but this is limited.
+Members are encouraged to bring guests to the range.
 DISCIPLINARY PROCEDURES: The By-Laws outline the procedure to deal with violations of the rules and By-Laws.
 Disciplinary action can range from warnings to expulsion from the club depending on the severity of the action.

 If you are interested in becoming a member please contact us!